Optimal Projected Variance Group-Sparse Block PCA

 where the number $\nl$ of loadings and components satisfies~:

 As it will turn out, the unit norm constraint on the $z_{j}$'s will not always be necessary, so we shall add it only where required.
-We want to define $\var Y$ in such a way that~: \begin{itemize} \item \textbf{property 1}~: it reduces to $\var A$ for a full PCA, where the optimal loadings $Z$ are the $r$-first (unit norm) right singular vectors $[\ww_{1} \dots \ww_{r}]$ defined in (\ref{106}).
-In this case, $\var Y$ is unambiguously defined as the sum of the variances of the principal components $Y=A[\ww_{1} \dots \ww_{r}]$, so that~:
+We want to \emph{define} $\var Y$ in such a way that~: \begin{itemize} \item \textbf{property 1}~: $\var Y$ coincides with $\varpca$ as soon as $Y$ coincides with the PCA components $Y^{*}=AZ^{*}$ recalled in \eqref{110}, that is~:

-\item \textbf{property 2}~: for a given number $\nl$ of loadings, the explained variance $\var Y$ is smaller than the variance explained by the first $\nl$ right singular vectors, that is $\sigma_{1}^{2} +\dots + \sigma_{\nl}^{2}$.
-This is a desirable property, as it will allow to quantify the drop in explained variance with respect to PCA induced by using sparse loading, and will help to make a decision in the trade-off ``explained variance versus sparsity''. \item \textbf{property 3}~: when the components $Y$ happen to be orthogonal, this explained variance has to coincide with the common sense statistical formula for the variance of a block of independant variables~:

-\end{itemize} We complement now definition (\ref{510}) of $\var A$ by an equivalent vector space definition.
-We denote by~:

-the projection operator on the subspace of $\R^{\nvs}$ spanned by the loadings $Z$, and notice that the space spanned by the loadings $Z=[\ww_{1} \dots \ww_{r}]$ corresponding to a full PCA is the orthogonal of the kernel of $A$.
-Hence